servalproject/serval-tools/README.md

 * [sp-exclude-directories](doc/sp-exclude-directories.md) is a simple filter
   that removes all lines that name a directory

+The following utilities are used to automate various Serval Project processes, such as testing, releasing, etc.:

+* [sp-openwrt-release](doc/sp-openwrt-release.md) releases new versions of
+  Serval Project repositories that are already available as OpenWRT packages, by updating the package's Makefile in the [Serval OpenWRT feed][]

 The following utility is a general-purpose script for migrating issues from a Mantis bug tracker to the GitHub Issues list of any GitHub repository: